Skip to main content

 • Undergraduate GPA of 3.5 or higher

-• Official GMAT or GRE scores (test must have been taken within the last five years of intended term of enrollment.
-No score minimum)
+• Official GMAT or GRE scores taken within the last five years of intended term of enrollment.
+No score minimum.

-• Resume that includes work experience with dates of employment (uploaded during online application process)
+• Resume - includes work experience with dates of employment

 Financial Aid and Expenses